welllima88/sharkPy/README.md

 ## Versioning

-current: `beta 0.1` - flesh out desired functionality and api
+just completed: `beta 0.1` - flesh out desired functionality and api

-next:    `beta 0.2` - refactor tshark code to modularize functionality and cross compile for Windows.
+current: `beta 0.2` - refactor tshark code to modularize functionality and cross compile for Windows.
+* just started `10/21/16`
+* should be interesting :)

 ## Design Goals